yadnika10/Data-Analyst-Basic-Projects/README.md

 # Data Analyst Basic Project
 - This Repository includes basic Data Analyst Project using SQL and Tableau.<br>
-- It includes Data Exploration stage and building visulations stage.<br>
+- It includes Data Exploration stage and building visualizations stage.<br>
-- It has SQL Scripts and Link to Tableau Project
+- It has SQL Scripts and Link to Tableau Project.